What we do

 Guinea is around the same size as New Zealand, with a population of more than 13 million people.

 The average annual income is only $1,970 a year, and this struggling nation’s people can only expect to live to the age of 60 years.
-At 183/188, Guinea is ranked one of the lowest in the world on the United Nations Human Development Index which measures quality of life.
+At 175/188, Guinea is ranked one of the lowest in the world on the United Nations Human Development Index which measures the quality of life.

 Previous field service in Cameroon

-From August 2017 – June 2018, Mercy Ships undertook our first field service in Cameroon.
+From August 2017 – June 2018, Mercy Ships undertook a field service in Cameroon for the first time.

 Located in West Africa, Cameroon shares its western border with Nigeria and is one of the world’s poorest countries.